kenpfowler/tslox/README.md

 # Lox interpreter & Strata UI Project Sandbox

-Setting up a repo to build an interpreter with typescript also practice some devops for work
+Setting up a repo to build an interpreter with typescript also practice some devops

+**GOAL**: Understand the concepts necessary to build an interpreter & learn how to setup a workflow

 ## Task